apache/nuttx/boards/arm/stm32/stm32f4discovery/README.txt

   2. Example usage CS43L22 Audio driver

     a.
 Power On or reset the STM32F4 Discovery board.
-We can see the Nuttx command line prompt:
+We can see the NuttX command line prompt:

       NuttShell (NSH)